trifon-git/AAU_BDS24_M4_Portfolio_Assignment_3/README.md

 - **`agents.yaml`**
   Specifies the configuration for each agent in the CrewAI system, including:
   - Agent roles and responsibilities.
-  - Model parameters and settings for execution.
-  - Verbosity and task-specific behavior settings.

 ## 🚀 Usage